It’s that time of year again — music festival season!

-It’s summertime, which also means it’s music festival season!
-If you love music and spending all day dancing with your friends, then we’re sure you’re planning to attend one – or a few – this summer.
+If you love music and spending all day dancing with your friends, then we’re sure you’re planning to attend one (or a few) this year.

 Endurance Boosters to Help Keep You Going All Day

 With lots of walking around the sprawling festival grounds and dancing to new and favorite acts, you’ll need to build some endurance before you head out.

 Here are two heart-pumping moves to increase your stamina so that you don’t get left in the dust when your friends run from stage to stage.

 Holding an imaginary jump rope in your hands, begin rotating your wrists while running in place, driving your knees above your waistline.

 Continue the move for 30 seconds, rest for 15 seconds, then proceed to the next move.

 Starting in a strong plank position, with your hands under your shoulders and your head, hips, and heels in a straight line, jump your right foot to your right hand.